zenml-io/vscode-quickstart-extension/README.md

 5. Once the container finishes building, you can open the extension for testing or debugging by pressing F5.

+**Note**: If you're finding the extension is behaving oddly, double check that the project is running in a devcontainer before starting up the extension in debug mode.
+Multiple parts of the extension expect to be running in devcontainer and will break otherwise.

+## Developing the Extension

+The extension is built to run in three different devcontainer environments: a development devcontainer (this repository), and either a Github Codespaces or local devcontainer for the user-facing repository. (https://github.com/zenml-io/vscode-quickstart) There are instructions for how to install and use the Codespaces and local devcontainer options in the readme for the vscode-quickstart repository.

+Keep in mind that the changes made to the extension will need to be tested in both of the user-facing devcontainers as well.

 ### Building the Extension

-When you've made changes to the extension code you'll need to compile the extension by running `npm run compile`.
-Next you'll need to rebuild and reopen the container to see the changes.

-To build the extension itself, install [vsce](https://github.com/microsoft/vscode-vsce) and run `vsce package` from the extension directory.

-## Developing the Extension

-The extension is only made to be run in a Dev Container and is not intended to be downloaded and used through the Extension MarketPlace
+The quickstart is meant to be used from this repo: https://github.com/zenml-io/vscode-quickstart - any changes to the extension code itself or to `zenmlQuickstart` files made in this development repository need to be moved to and tested on the user-facing repository.
+Currently, this process is done manually and with npm scripts.

+When you've made changes to the extension you'll need to build it, install [vsce](https://github.com/microsoft/vscode-vsce) and run `vsce package` from the extension directory to create a new .vsix file based on the changes you've made.
+There is also an npm script `buildExtension:replace` which will build the extension and replace the .vsix file with the newly packaged extension in both the `vscode-quickstart-extension` repo, and by relative path, in the user-facing `quickstart-extension` repo. **Note**: `buildExtension:replace` relies on the relative location of the two cloned repositories - they should be side-by-side for this command to work.

+Likewise, if you make changes to the files contained in `zenmlQuickstart`, those changed files will need to be moved to the `quickstart-extension` repo as well.

+### Building the Docker Image

+The process of building the docker image/.devcontainer upon first opening the quickstart can be slow, to decrease the time a user spends initially waiting when they open the quickstart in a devcontainer locally or in a Github codespace the user facing repository uses a custom image with zenml, pyarrow, and sklearn already installed.
+The Dockerfile used to build the image that gets pushed to DockerHub is on the `docker-image-build` branch of this repository.

+Check out this [guide](https://docs.docker.com/guides/getting-started/build-and-push-first-image/) for instructions on how to build the image and upload it.
+You'll need to make sure that the devcontainer.json references this image on any branches that should use it, for example: `"image": "zenml/quickstart:latest"` will use the latest image for quickstart on Dockerhub.

 ### Dev Container

 The Dockerfile and devcontainer.json configurations are similar to the corresponding configurations for the deployed Quickstart-Extension but with some changes to make development easier.
 The Quickstart-Extension is meant to be run in a Dev Container, either locally or in a Github Codespace.
 Because of that, development takes place using a Dev Container to more closely match the deployed environment.
+The configuration for the devcontainer is contained in the `devcontainer.json` file, which builds on top of the Dockerfile in `.devcontainer`

 ### Overview of Codebase